Do people today want chilling and thrilling story-lines?

 You know movies like Taken and the recent one I heard about called The Sound of Freedom which explores human/Child trafficking which I have no interest in at all because I feel these kinds of films just like to prey on people's emotions.
 The world is pretty much aware of these things in real life but I feel that movies only exploit them to make people upset and angry while pretending to expose the people behind these things.
 There is only one story I liked that had the kidnapping theme, the movie MISERY starring Kathy Bates.

 I was working on several stories involving kidnappings and missing persons.
 I've been building up a character lately named Veronica that's notorious for abductions.
 Veronica is a jealous woman that attacks single mothers and married women.
 Ever seen the Thriller movie Replicant (2001) starring Jean Claude Van Dam where he portrays both a serial killer that murders abusive mothers and a mentally challenged twin that have to stop him?
-Stories like that are very unique.
+Stories like that are very unique to me.

 There are a few characters that are like this in my work, for instance the Witches in my Shadow Hill series.
 But the whole kidnapping situation surrounding Veronica is different from the Witches who just randomly select someone they like and drag them off into the darkness where they are never to be seen or heard from again.

 It's just that stories like this can either be entertaining or boring depending on how they are told.
-There's a lot going on in the real world today that make the real world a very dull, uninteresting, and a dangerous place.
+There's a lot going on in the real world today that make the real world a very dull, uninteresting, and a dangerous place right now.
 So I use my art to tune out the real world even though I don't entirely try to ignore reality since I have to still live in the real world.

 There are a lot of things going on today that effect me and my mental health to the point where it can't be ignored.
 I indulge in dark fiction so much because it's the only way I get to enjoy a lot of the things I want to do with my wild imagination.
-My imagination has no limitations on where it can go and because of that
+My imagination has no limitations on where it can go and because of that I am able to create these ideas that no one else can even dream of!
+I even started working on producing J-Horror like content with a series called Yurei Yokai formally known as Ghost Runner.
+The reason I changed the name is because Microsoft took the name and gave it to a video game they were making.
+I could have disputed it but just didn't care enough to.

 Anyway when I'm free to entertain the audience and create stories that aren't infringed upon by policies that violate my freedom of expression rights to completely go all out to produce whatever I want.
 Well then I can come up with the best damn story-lines ever told through fiction.
 I think people today want chilling story-lines but at the same time trendy mainstream ideas is what often spawn a lot of the same tiring ass junk.
-It's also one of the major reasons why I kept thinking about retiring and just working on normal stories if the pornographic market is just going to be limited to what's popular.What I want is to create is edge of your seat material, if my ideas aren't popular enough that's perfectly fine with me.
+It's also one of the major reasons why I kept thinking about retiring and just working on normal stories if the pornographic market is just going to be limited to what's popular.
+If my ideas aren't popular enough that's perfectly fine with me.
 I honestly get a lot out of being a niche artist, it means my content remains original vs everyone following the worse kind of trends.

 If an idea is niche you'll rarely see that idea come to life, then people won't know that it exist unless the word got out "hey this one artist just put out this crazy cool new story!"
 I specialize in producing content that no one else is really willing to do that and because they don't think the way that I do either.
 I owe a lot of that to being depressed and suffering from suicidal thoughts on a regular basis.
 That suffering has contributed to my ability to create unique content...Not that I want to suffer...But I've told a lot of people that the more depressed I was, the darker my thoughts become.